Lab Manager:

 Titles of other related courses you have taken (e.g., in statistics, philosophy, religious studies, criminal justice, etc.):

-Expected schedule during the semester for which you're applying and, for summer RAs, how many hours per week you would like to work:
+Expected schedule during the semester for which you're applying (please also specify your availability on weekends) and, for summer RAs, how many hours per week you would like to work:

 Desired start and end dates: